-Principle Building or Structure - that single building, or inter-related group of buildings, in which is conducted the principal use of the lot on which the building is situated.
+Principle Building or Structure - a single building, or inter-related group of buildings, in which the principal use of the lot is conducted within.

-Principle Use - the primary purpose or function for which a premises is used, designed, or intended to be used.
+Principle Use - the primary purpose or function for which a premise is used, designed, or intended to be used.